Today we’re reviewing the fresh dog food brand Ollie in order to help YOU decide — is Ollie worth trying for your dog?

 - Fresh, high-quality food

-- Better for digestion + may alleviate some health issues and allergy issues
+- Better for digestion and it may alleviate some health issues and allergies

-- Doesn’t require careful handling like raw food does, while still providing some of the same nutritional benefits
+- Doesn’t require careful handling like raw food does

 - Dog food is delivered to your door — no carrying heavy bags of kibble around town